-The fluid drive is one name for liquid coupling to transmit turning effect from the engine to the clutch.
+The fluid coupling is one name for liquid coupling to transmit the turning effect from the engine to the clutch.
 It is located between the clutch and the crankshaft.
 Because the liquid coupling is always a major part of the engine flywheel assembly, it is sometimes called a fluid flywheel.

 The liquid coupling is always a major part of the engine flywheel assembly and hence it is also known as a fluid flywheel.
 Another design of the fluid flywheel is shown in Figure.
 It consists of a split housing which is rotated by the engine crankshaft.
 Inside the housing, there is a driven rotor which is connected to the gearbox by a shaft.
 The flywheel housing is distributed into a number of cells in the form of radial vanes.
 These cells correspond to similar openings in the driven rotor.